© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhode Wood Shaft Mounds is a scheduled monument protected by Cadw under reference PE458.
 View the official record →

-Rhode Wood Shaft Mounds is a scheduled ancient monument comprising subsidence features created by underground coal mining activity in Pembrokeshire, Wales.
+Rhode Wood Shaft Mounds is a Post-Medieval and Modern industrial site located in Pembrokeshire, Wales, comprising shaft mounds associated with mining activity in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE458.

 Rhode Wood Shaft Mounds dates from the post medieval/modern period, and is classified as a shaft mounds.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhode Wood Shaft Mounds is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE458.